BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Technical Details

 \subsection{Client Data Algorithms}

-\textsc{LocalAlg} is responsible for the privacy-preserving perturbation of each client's data before it gets sent to the server, and \textsc{EstimateClientProbabilities} is responsible for aggregating the received privatized data into a meaningful statistic.
-We present the privacy statement and explain the logic behind the aggregation procedure next and prove them in Appendix~\ref{appendix-client}.
+\textsc{LocalAlg} is responsible for the privacy-preserving perturbation of each client's data before it gets sent to the server and \textsc{EstimateClientProbabilities} is responsible for aggregating the received privatized data into a meaningful statistic.
+We prove the privacy and explain the logic behind the aggregation procedure next.

 \begin{theorem} \textproc{LocalAlg} is $(\epsilon, \delta)$-differentially private. \end{theorem}